MotionAdapter: Video Motion Transfer via Content-Aware Attention Customization: Method

 \subsection{Content-Aware Motion Customization}

-Although the attention motion field $\mathcal{M}_{{ref}}$ effectively represents the temporal dynamics of the reference video, it inevitably encodes reference-specific structural and shape information, and directly aligning the target motion to $\mathcal{M}_{{ref}}$ often leads to geometric distortions when there are significant shape or scale discrepancies between the reference and target videos (see in Fig.~\ref{fig:womc}).
+Although the attention motion field $\mathcal{M}_{\text{ref}}$ effectively represents the temporal dynamics of the reference video, it inevitably encodes reference-specific structural and shape information, and directly aligning the target motion to $\mathcal{M}_{\text{ref}}$ often leads to geometric distortions when there are significant shape or scale discrepancies between the reference and target videos (see in Fig.~\ref{fig:womc}), especially for the object motion trasnfer.
 To address this issue, we propose a \textit{content-aware motion customization} module that adapts the reference motion field to the semantics and geometry of the target content.

 {\textbf{Attention Motion Customization.}} As shown in the bottom part of Fig.~\ref{fig:overview}, we first segment the foreground objects from source and target frames with Lang-SAM~\cite{medeiros2023langsegmentanything}, we also segment the foreground and background motion from $\mathcal{M}_{{ref}}$ accordingly.
 Then we utilize DINO~\cite{oquab2024dinov} feature extractor $\mathcal{E}_\texttt{DINO}$ to compute a spatial correspondence map $\mathcal{C}$ between the reference and target objects.
 Speficically, for each pixel $(j,k)$ in the target object, we find its most similar feature in the reference object $(\hat{j}, \hat{k})$ by nearest-neighbor search in the feature space.
 To ensure global consistency, we apply the Hungarian algorithm to resolve conflicts and obtain an optimal correspondence set:

 This correspondence map $\mathcal{C}$ captures semantic and structural alignment between reference and target objects, allowing motion to be transferred even when appearance differs significantly.
-Now we can obtain the customized motion field of foreground object $\mathcal{M}^f_{cust}$ by warping the foreground attention motion field $\mathcal{M}^{f}_{ref}$ based on the spatial correspondence map $\mathcal{C}$, that is,
+Now we can obtain the customized motion field of foreground object $\mathcal{M}^\text{f}_\text{cust}$ by warping the foreground attention motion field $\mathcal{M}^\text{f}_\text{ref}$ based on the spatial correspondence map $\mathcal{C}$, that is,

 where $\texttt{W}(\cdot,\cdot)$ is the warping operation.

 For the background motion, we first inpaint it using nearest-neighbor interpolation over the foreground-missing regions to obtain a complete motion field.
 Then, we merge the foreground motion with the inpainted background motion to produce the final customized motion field, that is: